CodeNEST-NSHM/Code_For_Change_2025/README.md

 # Code for Change 2025

-Welcome to the Code for Change 2025 website repository.
-This project promotes the Code for Change 2025 event, presented by OSSDC and NSHM Knowledge Campus, Durgapur.
+Welcome to the official repository for **Code for Change 2025**, a premier hackathon event organized by **OSSDC** in collaboration with **NSHM Knowledge Campus, Durgapur**.
+This repository contains the source code and resources for the event's official website.

 ## Table of Contents